 Wait, so you just explained that this IS Italian…

 Yes, Bolognese Sauce is an authentic Italian recipe, but Spaghetti Bolognese is not.
 In Italy, you’ll find this delicious sauce served with thicker kinds of pasta like gnocchi or tortellini.

 Each Bolognese Sauce recipe will probably vary slightly based on who made it, but it should always have tomatoes and minced meat.

-A Bolognese Sauce made with pieces of whole meat such as chunks of steak are actually Neapolitan ragù.
+A Bolognese Sauce made with pieces of whole meat such as chunks of steak is actually a Neapolitan ragù.
 Spaghetti Bolognese as a whole dish is more commonly found in other parts of the world like the United States.

 What’s The Difference Between Bolognese Sauce And Spaghetti Sauce?

 The primary difference between these two sauces is meat.
 A spaghetti or marinara sauce is simply a tomato-based sauce without meat whereas Bolognese is a meat sauce by design.

 Step 1: Begin by adding a bit of olive oil and the ground beef to a large saucepan and browning the meat over medium heat, stirring regularly until no longer pink.

 Step 2: Once the meat is browned, drained the fat and add more olive oil and the finely chopped onions and cook for about 5 minutes or until the onions become translucent.

 Step 3: Next, add in the minced garlic cloves and cook for 1 minute, stirring regularly to ensure that the garlic does not burn.

 Step 4: Add in the remaining ingredients and stir to combine.
 Reduce heat and simmer over medium-low heat for 30 to 40 minutes until sauce reaches the desired thickness, stirring occasionally.
 Season with salt and pepper to taste.

 How To Make Turkey Bolognese: